 All students who sign in late automatically receive a concern point for lateness.
-If there are exceptional circumstances, the concern point may be waived at the discretion of the Head of Year if the student provides a note from their parent/carer explaining the circumstances.
+This will be added to SIMS by Pupil Reception along with time of arrival and reason for lateness.
+If there are exceptional circumstances, the concern point may be waived at the discretion of the Head of Year if the student provides a note from their parent/carer explaining the circumstances if received within a week of the late point.